bkil/gemiweb0/doc/js-choices.md

 * Verdict: supported
 * Restrictions: only allowed (optional) for body of if-else and while
-* Implementation complexity: easy with restriction
+* Implementation complexity: easy if restricted
 * Workaround: function, multiple if

 ### Immediately invoked anonymous function expression

 * Verdict: Recommended
-* Reason: Its desirable qualities useful for modules and userscript (userjs) within a web browser.
+* Reason: desirable qualities of encapsulation useful for modules and userscript (userjs) within a web browser.
 * Restrictions: not all syntax may be supported and in not every position within an expression.
-This should work: `(function(){})()`
+This should work: `(function(){})();`

 ### Environment capturing by a function definition